-Requirements for applicants seeking to satisfy primary criteria Item Requirements 1 A person must have nominated a proposed occupation (the nominated occupation ) in relation to the applicant for a Subclass 494 (Skilled Employer Sponsored Regional (Provisional)) visa in a stream 2 The application must be for a Subclass 494 (Skilled Employer Sponsored Regional (Provisional)) visa in the stream for which the nominated occupation was nominated 3 The application must identify the nomination 4 One of the following must apply: (a) the nomination has been approved under section 140GB of the Act and the approval of the nomination has not ceased under regulation 2.75B; (b) a decision in respect of the nomination has not been made under section 140GB of the Act 5 The person who made the nomination must not be the subject of a bar under section 140M of the Act 6 The applicant must declare in the application (the primary application ) whether or not either: (a) the applicant; or (b) any person who has made a combined application with the applicant; has engaged in conduct, in relation to the primary application or the combined application, that constitutes a contravention of subsection 245AS(1) of the Act
+Requirements for applicants seeking to satisfy primary criteria Item Requirements 1 A person must have nominated a proposed occupation (the nominated occupation) in relation to the applicant for a Subclass 494 (Skilled Employer Sponsored Regional (Provisional)) visa in a stream 2 The application must be for a Subclass 494 (Skilled Employer Sponsored Regional (Provisional)) visa in the stream for which the nominated occupation was nominated 3 The application must identify the nomination 4 One of the following must apply: (a) the nomination has been approved under section 140GB of the Act and the approval of the nomination has not ceased under regulation 2.75B; (b) a decision in respect of the nomination has not been made under section 140GB of the Act 5 The person who made the nomination must not be the subject of a bar under section 140M of the Act 6 The applicant must declare in the application (the primary application) whether or not either: (a) the applicant; or (b) any person who has made a combined application with the applicant; has engaged in conduct, in relation to the primary application or the combined application, that constitutes a contravention of subsection 245AS(1) of the Act

-(5) Subject to subitem (6), an applicant seeking to satisfy the primary criteria for the grant of a Subclass 494 (Skilled Employer Sponsored Regional (Provisional)) visa in the Employer Sponsored stream must declare in the application that:

-- (a) the applicant's skills have been assessed as suitable by the person or body specified by the Minister under subclause 494.224(6) of Schedule 2 as the assessing authority for the nominated occupation; and - (b) the assessment is not for a Subclass 485 (Temporary Graduate) visa. - (6) Subitem (5) does not apply in circumstances specified by the Minister in a legislative instrument made for the purposes of this subitem under subregulation 2.07(5). - (7) Subclasses: - 494 (Skilled Employer Sponsored Regional (Provisional))
+- (5) Subject to subitem (6), an applicant seeking to satisfy the primary criteria for the grant of a Subclass 494 (Skilled Employer Sponsored Regional (Provisional)) visa in the Employer Sponsored stream must declare in the application that: - (a) the relevant assessing authority for the nominated occupation has assessed the applicant's skills as suitable for that occupation; and - (b) the assessment was not for a Subclass 485 (Temporary Graduate) visa. - (6) Subitem (5) does not apply in circumstances specified by the Minister in a legislative instrument made for the purposes of this subitem under subregulation 2.07(5). - (7) Subclasses: - 494 (Skilled Employer Sponsored Regional (Provisional))